ravibp/clipboard/README.md

 ## About Clipboard Application

 Clipboard Application is a notes application to store snippets of text/ code and can be easily accessed in different devices for reference/ copy-pasting.
-User can signup, login and access their private notes.
+User can signup, login and manage their private notes.

 ## Available Scripts